sei-entropy/lesson-w11d02-muse-app/rails-active-record-intro-artist-model-step1.md

 Let's practice what we just did!
 You're gonna create an app using `Author` and `Book` as the models.

-- Walk back through the previous [Muse Set-up Lesson](../../w09d01/instructor_notes/rails-muse-app-setup-and-deploy.md) and this lesson.
-- Create a new Rails app called `books-app`.
+- Walk back through this lesson.
+Create a new Rails app called `books-app`.
 Instead of `Artist` you'll create an `Author` model.
 - Come up with 4 fields that you want your author table to have (e.g.- publisher, genre, birthdate, first_name, last_name, pen_name)
 - You'll need to create your own seed data for your authors.

 <br>

+## Additional Resources

+-